MiguelPelegrina/java_school_online_store_minikube_config/README.md

 # Kubernetes minikube configuration

+This repository is part of my final project for the Java School of T-Systems Iberia and contains the backend.
+For further information please refer to my documentation at https://miguelpelegrina.github.io/java_school_online_store_documentation/.

 ## Useful commannds:

 ### To run a Kubernetes minikube:
 - Install Kubernetes on your device: [https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/](https://kubernetes.io/docs/tasks/tools/)

 ### To run all the applications and servers:
 - Set up the docker context as default: ```docker context use default```
 - Start the minikube: